txt/se16/lectures/sql.md

 **Delete anomalies:**

-+ _Problem_:  If we complete all our shipments for `S1` and `S4` (above), and we delete those rows  from our one-matrix, we would lose access to the fact that we ship those a part calld `P5`.
++ _Problem_:  If we complete all our shipments for `S1` and `S4` (above), and we delete those rows  from our one-matrix, we would lose access to the fact that we ship those a part called `P5`.
 This would be a problem if anyone calls us up to ask if we can supply them with `P5`.
-+ _Diagnosis_: As before, we have not seperated out or dependent and non-dependent variables.
++ _Diagnosis_: As before, we have not separated out or dependent and non-dependent variables.
- The fact that we hold `P5` is a seperate concept to whether or not `P5` is in any shipment.
+ The fact that we hold `P5` is a separate concept to whether or not `P5` is in any shipment.
 + _Treatment_: As before.
-Seperate the cells into   tables defined by primary keys.
+Separate the cells into   tables defined by primary keys.
-+ _Example_: In the above 3 table design, it would be possible to complete all shipments, archive away rows in the `Shipment` to some long-term storage facility, and still have access to what  `Part`s we hold in the warehoise.
++ _Example_: In the above 3 table design, it would be possible to complete all shipments, archive away rows in the `Shipment` to some long-term storage facility, and still have access to what  `Part`s we hold in the warehouse.

 **Update anomalies:**

 + _Problem_: There is a bug in the above one-matrix example.
 Can you see?
-Look at the colours for the `P2` part?
-Note that they are usually `blue` but in `S4` it is labelled `gray`.
+Look at the colors for the `P2` part?
+Note that they are usually `blue` but in `S4` it is labeled `gray`.
-  Someone has made a mistable?
+  Someone has made a mistake?
 + _Diagnosis_:  When the definition of things is repeated in multiple places, then it is all to easy to update properties _here_ and forget to do it _there_, _there_, and _there_ as well.
-+ _Treatment_: As before, if verything is seperated logically, then information about one thing is stored in one place only.
++ _Treatment_: As before, if everything is separated logically, then information about one thing is stored in one place only.
 Which means we could update color in one place and that color is now global across the hole database.
 + _Example_: In the above 3 table design, it would be possible to add a `color` filed